We spent 10 amazing days in Iceland, here’s our journey.

 We rented a car and took Route 1 up to Siglufjörður, about a 5 hour drive from Reykjavík.
 Naturally, we stopped along the way.
 To get to Siglufjörður we had to go through several tunnels.
 One of which was a single lane tunnel that had intermittent pull-offs (a real nail-biter).

-This small town was known for its herring industry in the mid-century.
-It’s just an hour outside of Akureyri (Iceland’s second largest city).
+Known for its herring industry in the mid-century, this small town is an hour outside of Akureyri (Iceland’s second largest city).

 On our last day in Siglufjörður, we had lunch at Kaffi Rauðka